Adeola Odutola: Early life

 Adeola Odutola was born in Ijebu-Ode, a community, which earlier had a fructifying gateway to the port of Lagos.
 However, the coming of colonialists had clipped the sovereignty of the Ijebu's and their right over the Lagos transit.
 It was during the latter period that he was born to the family of an Ijebu produce trader.
 He attended St Saviour's School, Italupe but he left at the age of fifteen after the death of his father.
 He was transferred to Ile-Ife by his family to ease his mother's burden but he later returned to Ijebu Ode to re-unite with his family and try to complete his secondary education.
 He then registered and attended the Ijebu Ode Grammar school for four years.
 After cutting short his secondary education, he left for Lagos to fend for himself.
 He became a clerk in various departments of the Lagos Colony and later, in the Ijebu Native Administration.
-He occupied his spare time by engaging in private trading from 1921-1932.
+He occupied his spare time by engaging in private trading from 1921 to 1932.